oscardelalanza/newsweek/README.md

 ### Usage

-To start the local development server do the following.

-- Open the file `index.html` in your web browser
+*This project is an HTML form template.
+Is only demonstrative and does not contain functional features.*

 ### Run tests

 - This project doesn't contain tests.

+### Deployment

+- Open `index.html` file to go directly to the page, or use your preferred web server.

 ## Authors